waylonggggg/tp/docs/UserGuide.md

 Examples:
 *  `edit_s 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.

+### Editing a cca : `edit_c`

+Edits an existing cca in the address book.

+Format: `edit_c INDEX [n/CCA_NAME] [r/ROLE_NAME]... [t/TOTAL_SESSIONS]`

+* Edits the cca at the specified `INDEX`.
+The index refers to the index number shown in the displayed cca list.
+The index **must be a positive integer** 1, 2, 3, …
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* The new name must not match any existing any cca names in the cca list.
+* The amount of total sessions must be a non-negative integer.

+Examples:
+*  `edit_s 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.

 ### Recording attendance : `attend`
 Records the attendance of a student in a CCA.